TriplyDB/Documentation/docs/ratt/index.md

 #### Standards-compliance

 RATT supports the official CSV standard: [RFC 4180](https://datatracker.ietf.org/doc/html/rfc4180).
-Unfortunately, there are some ‘CSV’ files our there that do not follow the RFC 4180 standard.
+Unfortunately, there are some ‘CSV’ files that do not follow the RFC 4180 standard.
 Strictly speaking these files are not CSV files, although they may look similar to CSV files in some parts.

-If your files do not follow the official CSV standard, then RATT may or may not be able to process your tabluar data files correctly.
+If your files do not follow the official CSV standard, then RATT may or may not be able to process your tabular data files correctly.
 In general, it is a good idea to correct tabular data files that deviate from the CSV standard.
 Such files are likely to cause issues in other data processing tools too.

 #### Known limitations of CSV/TSV